-(10) Designate an entity within or for the group responsible for centralized claims processing, payroll records, safety requirements, recording and submitting assessments and contributions and making such other reports as the director may require.
+(10) Designate an entity for the group responsible for centralized claims processing, payroll records, safety requirements, recording and submitting assessments and contributions and making such other reports as the director may require.
+For groups consisting of private employer members, the designated entity may not be a member of the group or the group's board, or a trustee for the group.
 With the approval of the director, a self-insured employer group may use service companies as authorized by ORS 656.455 instead of establishing its own place of business in this state.
 To obtain approval or to change or add service locations, the employer group must file with the director a copy of the agreement entered into between the employer group and each company, and must give the director notice of the location, mailing address, telephone number, and any other contact information of each service company;

-(11) Establish proof of financial ability by providing a security deposit that the director determines is acceptable in accordance with OAR 436-050-0165; and in an amount as determined in accordance with OAR 436-050-0180; and
+(11) Establish proof of financial ability by:

+(a) Providing a security deposit that the director determines is acceptable under OAR 436-050-0165 and in an amount determined under OAR 436-050-0180; and